Promote your article

 - CiteULike: you could add your article to your personal CiteULike library to share with others, which helps them discover literature which is relevant to their field.
 You can help with this process just by using CiteULike and through the invite a friend feature.

 - Discussion lists: post a short message to any discussion lists you are a member of, letting people know that the journal's latest issue, which includes your article, is now available.
 The easiest way to do this is to register for the table of contents alert for the journal so you can forward the email once you have received it.
 When browsing our content, at the top of the page (under the journal cover image) you can click on the Alert Me button.
-Please select the type of alert you require from the dropdown menu (either email alert or RSS feed).

 - Blogs: if you blog, don't forget to inform other users about your article.